gabrielalmeida/3d_multilayer_viewer/README.md

 A simple C++ QT-based 3D viewer for height maps.

-NOTE: This is an unmaintained college project version.
-A stable version will be released someday under 4Dmv name.
+NOTE: This is an unmaintained college project version. ~~A stable version will be released someday under 4Dmv name~~.

 ---